3uild-3thos/govcontract/README.md

 ### Smart Contract
 The backbone of the governance system, written in Rust using Anchor.
 It handles:

- - Proposal creation and support.
+ - Proposal creation and support with merkle proof verification.
  - Voting with stake-weighted basis points (For, Against, Abstain).
+ - Vote override functionality for delegators.
+ - Comprehensive PDA derivation utilities.
- - Tallying and outcome determination.
+ - Enhanced error handling and validation.

 Details: Check the [Contract README](../main/contract/readme.md).

 ## CLI (svmgov)
 A Rust-based command-line interface that allows validators to manage governance actions by sending transactions to the contract.
 Key features include:

- - Creating and supporting proposals.
+ - Creating and supporting proposals with snapshot verification.
- - Casting votes and tallying results.
+ - Casting validator votes and delegator vote overrides.
+ - API integration for real-time validator stake data.
+ - Proposal finalization and result determination.
- - Listing proposals and votes.
+ - Listing proposals, votes, and validator information.

 Details: See the [CLI README](../main/svmgov/readme.md).